Project Auth Tokens

 Default Limits:

-- Bug reports: 8 per day per IP
+- Bug reports: 8 bug reports per day per IP

-- Feature requests: 8 per day per IP
+- Feature requests: 8 feature requests per day per IP

-- Support tickets: 8 per day per IP
+- Support tickets: 8 support tickets per day per IP

 When Limit is Exceeded: